 While there is no set formula for determining a dollar amount for non-economic damages, an injured victim may be able to recover compensation for non-monetary subjective losses as well.
 These damages may include:

 - Loss of enjoyment of life

 Punitive damages are only awarded in certain types of personal injury cases if a person or entity caused injury or death due to particularly egregious, reckless, or intentionally wrongful behavior.
 Punitive damages are not meant to compensate the victim.
 Instead, they’re designed to punish the defendant and deter them and others from committing similar wrongful acts.

 An example of a personal injury case that may involve punitive damages is someone being killed or injured by a drunk driver.
 In this type of personal injury case, if a bar owner or host served a visibly intoxicated person, they may be liable for damages as well.

 Our attorneys at Thomas, Conrad & Conrad can help you learn more about the different types of personal injury cases, assess your circumstances, and determine whether you have a viable claim.
 Regardless of whether we take your case, your initial consultation is always free.

 Our personal injury lawyers work on a contingency basis, which means you won’t pay attorney fees unless we make a recovery for you.
-To schedule a consultation, call us at 610-867-2900 in Bethlehem, contact us online, or call one of our conveniently located offices in Stroudsburg, Topton, and Allentown, PA.
+To schedule a consultation, call us at 610-867-2900 in Bath, contact us online, or call one of our conveniently located offices in Stroudsburg, Topton, and Allentown, PA.